MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/3-content.md

 - Validate: Validates configuration files in a directory without checking remotely

-- Plan: It creates an execution plan (aka         –WhatIf)
+- Plan: It creates an execution plan (aka – WhatIf)

 - Apply: Deploy the changes required to reach the desired state